lkonarek/lkonarek/_posts/2020-04-27-NBA-Capstone-Part-One.md

     [[   0 1742]
      [   1 1742]]
+Now this shows how many data points we have to train and optimize our models on.
+It is worth repeating that the test set has remained unaltered by resampling methods, as the test set needs to remain unseen data.

+Then a second split needs to be made where we will seperate the remainder set (after smote) into the train and validation sets which will actually be used to tune the primary models.
 ```python
 # For the 2014-2020 dataset:
 X_train20, X_validation20, y_train20, y_validation20 = train_test_split(X_smote20, y_smote20, test_size=0.2,